rstgroup/json-api-php/README.md

 $postsResource->setHref('/posts/{posts.id}');
 ```

-So every resource should have defined three properties:
+As you can see, every resource requires these three properties to be defined:
+* collection name
 * name
-* collection name
 * href

-First two of them are used by `Writer` for naming conventions specified in the standard documentation, last one is used to for preparing full link to concrete resource. `Name` stands for name of single entity. `Collection name` stands for plural name of resource entities, while `href` should contain template url for single resource entity.
+The first two of them are used by the `Writer` class in order to apply naming conventions specified by the standard. "href" is used to prepare full link to a particular resource. `Name` stands for name of a single entity. `Collection name` stands for plural name of resource entities, while `href` should contain url template for a single resource entity.

 Ok, now we know what kind of resources we have, what are their names, collection names, and links.
 You may have noticed that links are set as templates with placeholders, e.g. `{authors.id}`.
-A properly prepared placeholders are used by `Writer` to determine what value should be replaced with it (and for few other things too).
-It will be helpful with more complex links, for example `/authors/{authors.id}/posts/{posts.id}`.
+Properly prepared placeholders are used by `Writer` to determine which parts should be replaced with values (and for a few other things, too).
+It will be helpful with more complex links, for example: `/authors/{authors.id}/posts/{posts.id}`.

->It's important to know that placeholder **MUST** have form like this:
+>It's important to know that a placeholder **MUST** have a form like this:
 >{_RESOURCE_COLLECTION_NAME_.id}

 Now it's time for entities.

 ## Defining entities
 The very first entity we would like to create is `Author`.
-As You can see below, `Author` class implements `EntityInterface`.
-It means that it should implement two methods: `getId()` and `toArray()`.<br/>
+As you can see below, the `Author` class implements `EntityInterface`.
+It means that two methods should be implemented: `getId()` and `toArray()`.
-Method `getId()` returns id of concrete entity and it's used at every place in library where that id should be known.<br/>
+`getId()` returns id of a particular entity and it's used in every place in the library where that id should be known.

-Method `toArray()` should return the properties of an `Author` class, that are considered as resource fields in response representation.
-In our `Author` class it will be `firstName` and `lastName`, as `id` will be added automatically.
+`toArray()` should return those properties of an `Author` class that are considered resource fields in the response representation.
+In the `Author` class these will be `firstName` and `lastName`, as `id` will be added automatically.

 ```php
 class Author implements EntityInterface